-Many people who are working in the construction industry do not know the precise and accurate terminology to describes how the contract sum due under the Contract.
+Many people who are working in the construction industry do not know the precise and accurate terminology to describe how the contract sum is due under the Contract.

 Let’s understand the following popular terminologies related to the types of contracts.

-The meaning of “A fixed price” is the amount is fixed at the initiating of the Contract.
-As you know, the Contractor’s work is generally listed out in the BOQ, which to be priced by the bidder.
+The meaning of “A fixed price” is the amount is fixed at the initiation of the Contract.
+As you know, the Contractor’s work is generally listed in the BOQ, which is to be priced by the bidder.
 At the time of the tendering period, the bidding Contractor put his price into BoQ.
 After tendering and negotiations, that priced BOQ becomes a main element of the Contract document.
 Those agreed prices and unit rates in the Contract are fixed.
-Then the Client pays the estimated fixed price for the scope of works, regardless of what the Contractor spends actually.
+Then the Client pays the estimated fixed price for the scope of work, regardless of what the Contractor spends actually.

-However, these fixed price /rate may be subject to certain changes sometimes depending on the situation and according to the provisions in the Contract such as variations, changes in legislation, price fluctuations.
-Therefore, this contract type is known as a Fixed-priced contract, even though it may have some cost-reimbursable elements such as price fluctuations, which are often related to actual change in market price.
+However, these fixed prices/rates may be subject to certain changes sometimes depending on the situation and according to the provisions in the Contract such as variations, changes in legislation, and price fluctuations.
+Therefore, this contract type is known as a Fixed-priced contract, even though it may have some cost-reimbursable elements such as price fluctuations, which are often related to actual changes in market price.

 The meaning of “A Firm price” is that there will be no claims for extra payments.
 Furthermore, It means that the Contractor has no provision for passing on increases in the cost of work and materials to the employer.
 In other words, price fluctuations are not allowed.
 However, in a fixed-price contract, there may be price fluctuations.

-In conclusion, both ‘measure and pay’ and ‘lump sum’ contract types are ‘fixed priced’ in nature, but it may be subject to adjustments as per the provisions in the Contract.
+In conclusion, both ‘measure and pay’ and ‘lump sum’ contract types are ‘fixed priced’ in nature, but they may be subject to adjustments as per the provisions in the Contract.

 A high degree of tender competition may be achieved for this contract type.

 However, in the lump sum contract, parties do not measure after completing the work.
-According to the BOQ fixed rates and quantiles, payment will proceed.
+According to the BOQ fixed rates and quantities, payment will proceed.